-- Rock-bottom cheap (but remember to factor in unusable boards and floor stapler rental costs).
+Rock-bottom price (but remember to factor in unusable boards and floor stapler rental costs)

-Also, the utility grade wood floor may need to be special-ordered.
+Utility-grade wood floor may need to be special-ordered

 Lumber Liquidators supplies rustic and utility grade oak flooring that runs between $1-$2 per square foot (July 2011).
 It does come with the defects listed above, plus blue marks that buyers find difficult to remove.
 Still, the product is relative to its price and application, so it gets good marks from buyers.